hsnckkgl/CaptureTheFlag_WriteUps/TryHackMe_Bolt.md

 Can you see the full path for this exploit?

 #7 	Set the LHOST, LPORT, RHOST, USERNAME, PASSWORD in msfconsole before running the exploit
 You know the username and password.
 LHOST is your IP that you can find it on https://tryhackme.com/access or ```ifconfig``` on terminal.
 Keep LPORT 4444.
 RHOST is the target machine IP.
 You can see below how to set those parameters.
+PS: I hide username and password so don't set username as ```b...``` :D
 Make sure everything is correct before running ```exploit```/```run```
 ```
 msf6 > use 28